coreos/terraform-azurerm-kubernetes/README.md

 Deleting a cluster will remove only the infrastructure elements created by Terraform.
 For example, an existing DNS resource group is not removed.

-To delete the Azure cluster specified in `terraform.tfvars`, run the following `terraform destroy` command:
+To delete the cluster, run the `terraform destroy` command:

 ```
 $ terraform destroy
 ```

-## Known issues and workarounds

-See the [installer troubleshooting][troubleshooting] document for known problem points and workarounds.

 [azure-cli]: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli